Topological defects in lattice models and affine Temperley-Lieb algebra: Lattice topological defects: direct channel

 Let $m,k$ both be positive integers, we give $\atl{m+k}$ the structure of a $(\atl{m+k}, \atl{m} \otimes_{\mathbb{C}} \tl{k})$ bimodule by letting $\atl{m+k}$ act on the left through the natural representation, and $\atl{m} \otimes_{\mathbb{C}} \tl{k}$ acts on the right by the morphism $\phi^{u/o}_{m,k} \otimes_{\mathbb{C}} \psi^{o/u}_{k,m}$, where we identified $\tl{k}$ with its image in $\atl{k}$.
 For $M$ an $\atl{m}$ module, and $V$ a $\tl{k} $-module, our definition of the fusion product can then be written

 where the superscript $u/o$ denotes which one of $\phi^{u/o}_{m,k}$ we used to define the bimodule structure of $\atl{m+k} $.
-From a more physical point of view, this corresponds to having a bulk model described by $M$ which contains an isolated sub-system $V$, such that they are both entirely blind to each others so that the Hilbert space of the system is simply the tensor product of the Hilbert spaces of $M \otimes_{\mathbb{C}} V$; at some point one then remove the barrier between the two sub-system and thus letting $V$ \emph{propagate} freely inside $M$.
-Note also that this fusion is related, though different, to ones introduced previously (see Appendix~\ref{sec:previousfusions} for more details).
+From a more physical point of view, this corresponds to having a bulk model described by $M$ which contains an isolated sub-system $V$, such that they are both entirely blind to each others so that the Hilbert space of the system is simply the tensor product of the Hilbert spaces of $M \otimes_{\mathbb{C}} V$; at some point one then remove the barrier between the two sub-systems and thus letting $V$ \emph{propagate} freely inside $M$.
+Note also that this fusion is related, though different, to ones introduced previously in the literature~\cite{GS,BSA}.
+We discuss this more in Appendix~\ref{sec:previousfusions} where also important properties of the hoop operators are studied in relation to the tower homomorphisms $\phi^{u/o}$ and $\psi^{o/u}$.